Previous dayApril 25, 2026Next day

 7.0 km1,085--✓ ReviewedUSGS →

-On April 25, 2026 at 23:39 UTC, a magnitude 2.9 earthquake struck 3 km SSW of San Francisco Zoo, CA. More than 1,085 people across the region submitted felt reports to the USGS Did You Feel It? system, indicating the shaking was widely perceived.
+On April 25, 2026, worldwide seismic activity registered a magnitude 2.9 earthquake 3 km SSW of San Francisco Zoo, CA at 23:39 UTC.
+More than 1,085 people across the region submitted felt reports to the USGS Did You Feel It? system, indicating the shaking was widely perceived.
 In the 72 hours after this event, the USGS recorded 5 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
-The hypocenter lay at 7.0 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 7.0 km depth.
 Coordinates: 37.704°, -122.516°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25